 California has recently expanded the family and medical leave rights available to families in the state.
 Now, more employees can have the time that they need for more reasons than were available to them in the past.
 This law even now applies to nearly all small businesses.

-The first major change in the law made by SB 1383 is that it now applies to companies with as few as five employees.
+The first major change in the law enacted by SB 1383 is that it now applies to companies with as few as five employees.
 The federal FMLA law applies to companies with a minimum of 50 employees, as did the previous California law.
 This means that almost all California employees can qualify for leave, and a San Francisco employment lawyer can help protect your rights.

 There Are More Covered Categories Now